 Korin has tested the zippers over 1000 times “to ensure a long lasting and smooth seal”.

 The fabric is 60% polymer polyethylene, 30% black ultra-fine industrial-level polyester silk, and 10% military level glass fiber.
-This gives the bag a cut resistance level of 4, which according to the old standards was almost as tough as you could get.
+This gives the anti-theft backpack a cut resistance level of 4, which according to the old standards was almost as tough as you could get.
 (Current standards put it in the middle of the pack, which is still very tough.)

 The ClickPack has wrap-around shoulder straps that are intended to help distribute the weight of the pack’s contents more evenly on your shoulders and back.
 This should make for an easier time carrying a loaded pack for long distances and times.
 You can adjust the strap length from 20 to 30 inches.